kryoz/llama-strix-halo/README.md

 ```
 # GMKTec Evo X2 BIOS 1.12 and minimal VRAM of 2Gb

-If you've got this miniPC you probably was annoyed by minimal UMA setting of 2Gb RAM.
-Mine was shipped with this version of BIOS.
+If you've got this miniPC with v1.12 BIOS you probably was annoyed by minimum of UMA setting 2Gb RAM.

 In prev versions of the firmware there was even 512M so it's about 1.5Gb of RAM which has become unusable.

 At first I tried to flash 1.05 but without any success.
 As I understood the manufacturer has changed the flash method and I DO NOT RECOMMEND EVEN TO ATTEMPT to flash it.

-Eventually appeared thayt v1.11 is enough.
+Eventually appeared that v1.11 is good enough.

 Visit https://strixhalo.wiki/Hardware/Boards/Sixunited_AXB35/Firmware to download the archive.
 If you have Windows installed - you can handle with ease :)
 If not here's a recipe.